-The fact is, every single HubSpot Partner will say the same thing about the platform: that it’s the perfect inbound marketing and sales platform.
+Every single HubSpot Partner will say the same thing about the platform: that it’s the perfect inbound marketing, sales and service platform.
 However, it’s one thing just saying it and another to actually explain what makes it so good and how it can help your business.

 After all, we probably wouldn’t be all-in on HubSpot if we didn’t believe in the platform ourselves.
-There is a caveat though.
-Although we love it because it works so well for us, we wouldn’t recommend it for anyone that doesn’t have the time, energy or finances to invest in HubSpot or an agency to help.
+There’s a caveat, though.
+Although we love it because it works so well for us, we wouldn’t recommend it to anyone that doesn’t have the time, energy or finances to invest in HubSpot or an agency to help.

 That’s why HubSpot offers regular updates and additions for you to benefit from, allowing users to keep up with the ever-changing marketing trends.

 At its core, HubSpot is a software platform that includes tools for everything you’ll ever need to run successful inbound marketing campaigns.
-SEO, content creation, email marketing, landing pages, automation, analytics, sales, service - it’s all there in one, convenient place.
+SEO, content creation, email marketing, landing pages, automation, analytics, sales and service.
+It’s all there in one convenient place.
 It also has some newer, useful features like live chat and chatbot functionality, a Facebook Messenger integration, updated blog composition options and loads more.

 I won’t lie.
-You can get results from inbound marketing and sales using a combination of software like WordPress, Moz, Google Analytics, Hootsuite and more.
-But trying to juggle all of that can be pretty tiring and inefficient, especially if you’re winging a campaign and praying for results.
+You can get results from inbound marketing and sales using software like WordPress, Moz, Google Analytics, Hootsuite and more.
+But trying to juggle all of that can be tiring and inefficient, especially if you’re winging a campaign and praying for results.

 This might sound like a lot and it’s easy to get overwhelmed.
-But don’t worry, HubSpot doesn’t send you on your way without offering any help.
-There’s plenty of educational content out there to help you use the platform to its potential.
+But don’t worry; HubSpot doesn’t send you on your way without offering any help.
+There’s plenty of educational content to help you use the platform to its potential.
 There’s the Academy with a plethora of training videos, guides, certifications, a handy knowledge base and excellent customer support on an ongoing basis.

 Still wondering how HubSpot can help your business?
-Here’s why you should use the platform for your inbound marketing campaigns:
+I’ve collated a list of 50 reasons why you should invest in the platform.
+Here’s a quick rundown: